aflashyrhetoric/ohyou-api/README.md

 db, err = sql.Open("mysql", "root:password@tcp(localhost:3306)/ohyou_api")
 ```

-The app should now be running the API on localhost on port 8080. :smile_cat:
+The API should now be running the API on localhost on port 8080. :smile_cat:

+_NOTE: Visiting `http://localhost:8080` will do nothing!
+The endpoints are available, but no pages!_

 ## Testing & Development Workflow